AlexDimitro0v/Unique-Characters/README.md

 # Unique-Characters
-Personal functions to check if a string is composed of unique characters.
+Functions to check if a string is composed of unique characters.